A Function-Centric Perspective on Flat and Sharp Minima: High-Dimensional Optimisation Problems

-Prior work commonly links flatter minima to improved generalisation, while the connection to safety metrics remains underexplored.
-Existing perspectives in the flatness literature suggest that neural networks with small generalisation gaps - and, by extension, strong safety metric performance - should be found at flatter minima, however, our single-objective analysis indicates a different picture: regularisation can yield sharper minima when the learned functions are more complex.
-We therefore examine, in a controlled manner, how standard regularisers affect sharpness and the corresponding safety evaluations across matched seeds.
+From this perspective, sharper minima may be viewed as corresponding to learned solutions that are more tightly constrained, require more precise representation, or induce more complex decision-boundary structure.
+Through this lens, we study how sharpness (function complexity) is governed by regularisation to better understand generalisation and training dynamics.
+We extend this by connecting this study to reliability-related evaluations (robustness, calibration, and prediction consistency) as well as optimisation dynamics.
+Despite the arguments of~\cite{dinh2017sharp}, flat minima continue to be widely regarded as important for strong generalisation~\citep{petzka2021relative,cha2021swad,zhao2022penalizing,lee2025flat,han2025flatness}.
+However, the relationship between minima geometry, reliability-related metrics, and function complexity remains underexplored.
+Existing perspectives in the flatness literature suggest that neural networks with small generalisation gaps and, by extension, strong calibration or robustness, should be found at flatter minima.
+Our single-objective and non-linear binary classification analyses suggest a more nuanced picture: regularisation can yield sharper minima when the learned function is more structured, more tightly constrained, or requires tighter decision-boundary geometry.
+We therefore examine, in a controlled manner, how commonly used regularisers affect sharpness and the corresponding reliability evaluations across matched seeds.